Every video project is divided into three parts: pre-production, production, and post-production.

 In today's world, a promotional video is as vital as a business card.
 It serves the distinct purpose of creating excitement about your company’s products and services.
-Video has many purposes for your business: everything from training employees to marketing, all done in a gripping manner that compels your audience in the direction you want them to go.
-Video augments your existing marketing materials with music, voice and movement.
-It shows rather than tells what you can do for your customers.
+Video has many purposes for your business, everything from training employees to marketing, all done in a gripping manner that compels your audience in the direction you want them to go.
+Video augments your existing marketing materials with music, voice and movement and shows rather than tells what you can do for your customers.

-Businesses and non-profits spend large amounts of money for training, promotional materials, special events and fund-raisers.
-Documentation of live events serves multiple purposes, from creating raw material for re-purposing in video to allowing information to be shared long-distance or after-the-fact with employees, volunteers, or funders.
-Documenting expensive events stretches your budget and just makes sense.
+Businesses and non-profits spend large amounts of money for training, promotional and special events, and fund-raisers.
+Documentation of these live events serves multiple purposes from creating raw material for re-purposing in video to allowing information to be shared long-distance or after-the-fact with employees, volunteers, or funders.
+Documenting expensive events stretches your budget and just plain makes sense.

 Video has tremendous educational value in conjunction with more traditional educational formats.
 Video provides learners with an emotional experience that helps reinforce traditional teaching techniques, appeals to all learners, and benefits learners who respond best to aural and visual stimulation.

-Many productions contain some content that does not lend itself to videotaping and must be dynamically generated.
-These might be logos, photographs, 3-D models, 2-D charts and graphs, as well as print information for opening titles, lower thirds, and closing credits.
+Many productions contain some content that doesn’t lend itself to videotaping and must be dynamically generated.
+These might be logos, photographs, 3-D models, 2-D charts and graphs, and print information for opening titles, lower thirds, and closing credits.
 Give your production the professional look that comes from well-designed motion graphics.